This post contains affiliate links. Read my disclosure policy here.

 - Add the butter mixture to the large bowl and combine until a dough is formed.
 Dough will be slightly sticky & slightly crumbly.
 If dough is too crumbly, add 1-2 teaspoons of milk & combine.

 - Roll dough into 1 ½ inch balls, and place onto baking sheet.
 Bake for 9-12 minutes, or until edges are light golden brown.
 Don't over cook.
 They will look slightly undercooked on top & that's normal.
 Remove from oven and let cool on baking sheet for 10 minutes.
 Transfer to a cooling rack.
-Enjoy right away or store in air tight container.
+Enjoy right away or store in an airtight container.